-During October and December 2018, as a means of mitigating the impact of currency fluctuations on our Euro investments in foreign entities, we executed a total of six cross currency swaps, in which we will pay fixed-rate interest in Euros and receive fixed-rate interest in U.S. dollars with a combined notional amount of 250.0 million Euros and which mature in March 2023.
+During October and December of 2018, as a means of mitigating the impact of currency fluctuations on our Euro investments in foreign entities, we executed a total of six cross currency swaps, in which we will pay fixed-rate interest in Euros and receive fixed-rate interest in U.S. dollars with a combined notional amount of 250.0 million Euros and which mature in March 2023.
 This effectively converts a portion of our U.S. Dollar denominated fixed-rate debt to Euro denominated fixed-rate debt.
-That conversion resulted in net benefits of \$8.3 million and \$2.0 million for the years ended December 31, 2019 and 2018, respectively, which was recognized within Interest expense, net within the Condensed Consolidated Statements of Income.
+That conversion resulted in a benefit of \$2.0 million for the year ended December 31, 2018, which was recognized within Interest expense, net within the Condensed Consolidated Statements of Income.

 We designated the swaps as net investment hedges of our net investment in our European operations under ASU 2017-12 and applied the spot method to these hedges.
-For the years ended December 31, 2019 and 2018, gains of \$9.1 million and \$2.0 million, respectively, were recognized within translation adjustments in AOCI, net of tax.
+For the year ended December 31, 2018, a \$2.0 million gain was recognized within translation adjustments in AOCI, net of tax.